 But hold on!
 I am in Mauritius… On this island, there are no native lions, tigers, giraffes, zebras etc… then how the hell am I able to watch them here?
 We keep in mind the great moment but least do we think about these animals.
 How did they end up here, miles away from their places of origin?
 How are they taken care of?
 There are always cubs at the Casela park!
 So logically there is a breeding program.
 What happen when they grow up?
 So many cubs but not that many adults huh!?

-Only some weeks ago, my 4 year old nephew was brought to Casela by his school on an educative tour… This is what he saw and this is what he learnt:
+Only some weeks ago, my 4 year old nephew visited the local wildlife and bird park Casela on a school educational tour… This is what he saw and this is what he learnt:

-- They are kept in cages and closed fenced areas
+- They are kept in cages and closed fenced areas, which really is okay.

-- They are all nice and calm… very calm!
+- They are all nice and calm wild animals… very calm!

 How was this educative?